 Before I started blogging, I studied Pinterest for well over a year and learned how to make money from pinning on Pinterest.

-I started a brand new Pinterest account and within one year, I was able to grow it from 0 to over 10,000 followers and over 6 million monthly viewers.
+I started a brand new Pinterest account and within one year, I was able to grow my Pinterest account from 0 to over 10,000 followers and over 6 million monthly viewers.

 Ever since Pinterest went public, they have been all over the place with their updates.
 They keep introducing new features and then removing them weeks or months later.